lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_000_sudoku_solver_initial_state/README.md

 .
 ```

-- You can control the rate at which the Sudoku problem generator sends problems by
+- You can control the rate at which the Sudoku problem generator sends
-  tweaking the setting `sudoku-solver.problem-sender.send-interval` in the
+  problems by tweaking the setting `sudoku-solver.problem-sender.send-interval`
-  `sudokusolver.conf` configuration file
+  in the `sudokusolver.conf` configuration file.